 Women's Suffrage in Your Family History

-This year the Seattle Genealogical Society is commemorating the 100th anniversary of Women's Suffrage with educational opportunities including:
+The Seattle Genealogical Society continues our commemoration of the 100th anniversary of Women's Suffrage with educational opportunities including:

 - Second Saturday Lectures